 If you do not find the PP you need in the libraries of ready-to-use PPs , you may still get a suitable one from other sources.
 Quantum ESPRESSO uses a unified PP format (UPF) for all types of PPs and still accepts a number of older formats.
 The directory upftools contains utilities that convert to UPF several PP formats used by other electronic-structure codes.
 A few good places where to look for PPs:

 - Standard Solid State PPs (SSSP), a collection of the best verified PPs, maintained by THEOS and MARVEL.
 Available on the Materials Cloud web site materialscloud.org.

 - PseudoDojo, containing a complete set of PPs and PAWsets, with tests.

-- PAW datasets for rare earths, available on the web page of VLab at University of Minnesota.
+- PAW datasets for rare earths, available on the web page of VLab at Columbia University.